kshetty230202/vpn-detection-kshetty/README.md

 # 📌 Phase 1 – Data Enrichment Pipeline
 In this phase, the goal was to simulate a real-world security system where raw IP logs are enhanced with contextual intelligence before being analyzed or classified.

-✅ Objective:
+## ✅ Objective:
 To convert raw IP-level traffic data into enriched records containing location, ISP, and risk-related metadata using external threat intelligence APIs.

-🛠️ What We Did:
+## 🛠️ What We Did:
-Created a mock dataset (ip_logs_raw.csv) containing:
+1. Created a mock dataset (ip_logs_raw.csv) containing:
+    a.
 IP address
+    b.
 Timestamp
+    c.
 User agent
+    d.
 Connection type

-Developed an enrichment module (enrich.py) that:
+2. Developed an enrichment module (enrich.py) that:
+    a.
 Uses the ip-api.com service to retrieve metadata for each IP address
+    b.
 Extracts fields like country, city, ISP, proxy usage, and hosting flags
+    c.
 Gracefully handles API failures and malformed data

-Generated a new enriched dataset (enriched_logs.csv) with both original and augmented features
+3. Generated a new enriched dataset (enriched_logs.csv) with both original and augmented features

-🧠 Why It Matters:
+## 🧠 Why It Matters:
-Enriched data provides context critical for downstream ML models to make informed predictions.
+1. Enriched data provides context critical for downstream ML models to make informed predictions.

-This mimics what real cybersecurity platforms do when correlating IP traffic with third-party intelligence sources.
+2. This mimics what real cybersecurity platforms do when correlating IP traffic with third-party intelligence sources.

-The enrichment logic is modular, reusable, and ready for production integration in real-time pipelines.
+3. The enrichment logic is modular, reusable, and ready for production integration in real-time pipelines.

 📂 Output:
 data/